lironzua/jekyll-now/_posts/2018-5-9-ESET-device-blocker-driver-analysis.md

 Information Gathering

-First thing I noticed after installing ESET Internel Security and running `fltmc filters` on command line is that it installed 2 mini-filter drivers named `eamonm` and `edevmonm`, looking at their `.INF` files we can see a small description about them:
+First thing I noticed after installing ESET Internet Security and running `fltmc filters` on command line is that it installed 2 mini-filter drivers named `eamonm` and `edevmonm`, looking at their `.INF` files we can see a small description about them:
 `ServiceDescription = "Eset file on-access scanner"` for `eamonm` `ServiceDesc = "Eset device blocker"` for `edevmonm`